tjrobinson/tjrobinson.net/obsidian/Parsing IIS log files with logstash on Windows.md

----
-title: Parsing IIS log files with logstash on Windows
-date: "2014-05-06"
----
-**Note: work in progress**

 I found a couple of example configurations for IIS logging, but they both rely on NXLog and contain deprecated configuration settings:

 - <https://github.com/joshrobb/logstash-iis/blob/master/iis-parse.conf>